Guide to YouTube Removals

 1. Determine why and how your video was removed.

 As always, please be aware that it is possible that a copyright owner could sue you at any point in this process, even if you take no action to contest the removal.
-This is more likely to happen if you draw attention to yourself by disputing the takedown or filing a counter-notice, and the costs of defending yourself in a copyright lawsuit can be considerable, even if you are ultimately found not liable.
+This is somewhat more likely to happen if you draw attention to yourself by disputing the takedown or filing a counter-notice, and the costs of defending yourself in a copyright lawsuit can be considerable, even if you are ultimately found not liable.
 Therefore please think carefully about the possible consequences of any action you may take, and if you are in doubt about the legal status of your video, please consult a qualified attorney before taking any action.

 • PDF